 Here are some of the top music labels associated with African-American music.
 We know there are more (think Black Swan, Blue Note records); we just wanted to get the list started.

 Certainly, there are thousands of sites associated with African-American music across the country, from theaters to houses.
 We wanted to list a few of the actual record labels.
-Why is this so fascinating?
-Because when you look at all these places in person, you can see how ordinary they are.

 - Motown: Hitsville USA in Detroit is the best known American soul brand.
 What else can be said about Motown that hasn’t?
 Visit the Motown Historical Museum at Motown Historical Museum, 2648 W. Grand Boulevard, Detroit.
 Amazing that its just an American Foursquare-style house.